PSY-10034 - Introduction to biological and cognitive psychology

 Description for 2024/25

-This module will allow you to explore a range of topics in biological and cognitive psychology.
+This module will allow you to explore a range of topics in biological and cognitive psychology, and to apply these perspectives to understanding how individuals differ.
 You will learn about how psychologists have carried out research to better understand human behaviour and thought, from expert staff with experience of working in these areas.
 Typical topics could include the the structure and function of the brain, neuronal impulses, how we make sense of sensory stimuli, memory, higher level cognitive processes such as problem solving, and the ways in which genes and hormones influence our behaviour.
-Each week, you will attend two, one hour lectures, and a one hour seminar class, which will introduce you to the central theoretical concepts and research evidence, and equip you with the study skills you need to succeed within the module and throughout the rest of your studies at Keele.
+Module content and sessions will introduce you to the central theoretical concepts and research evidence, and equip you with the study skills you need to succeed within the module and throughout the rest of your studies at Keele.
+You will also engage with weekly structured activities provided to support your learning independently (asynchronous learning activities).

 Aims